Smart Energy - Smarter Communities

 Billing & Energy Use

-Can I use AMI data to track appliance use?
+1. Can I use AMI data to track individual appliance usage?

 Not directly—AMI measures overall use.
 Smart plugs or monitors can help with specifics.